zhexin1904/zhexin1904.github.io/_pages/Research.md

 # Current research

 My research focuses on advancing optimization techniques for robotic state estimation and navigation, particularly in SLAM back-ends.
 I am currently working on certifiable (globally optimal) algorithms, robust certifiable methods, and distributed optimization.
-I am interested in both foundational algorithmic problems and the development of novel applications enabled by these techniques — for example, designing velocity-related certifiable factors to extend certifiable algorithms to inertial navigation systems.
+I am interested in both foundational algorithmic problems and the development of novel applications enabled by these techniques.

 ## Certifiable Estimation